-Kane, McKenna and Associates, Inc. (KMA) has been retained by the Village of Romeoville, Illinois (the "Village") to conduct an analysis of the potential qualification and designation of certain property located in the Village, to be referred to herein as the proposed Redevelopment Project Area (the "RPA" or "TIF District").
+Kane, McKenna and Associates, Inc. (KMA) has been retained by the Village of Romeoville, Illinois (the "Village") to conduct an analysis of the potential qualification and designation of certain property located in the Village, to be referred herein as the proposed Redevelopment Project Area (the "RPA" or "TIF District").

 The Village is pursuing the RPA designation as part of its strategy to promote the revitalization of the property and thereby assist the Village in achieving its policy goal of promoting economic redevelopment.
-By undertaking the designation, the Village will help strengthen the RPA to contribute to the Village's overall economic base by bringing underutilized property to productive reuse.
+By undertaking the designation, the Village will help strengthen the RPA as a significant contributor to the Village's overall economic base.